trimstray/test-your-sysadmin-skills/README.md

 <details>
 <summary><b>Getting <code>Too many Open files</code> error for Postgres.
 How to resolve it?</b></summary><br>

-Fixed the issue by reducing <code>max_files_per_process</code> e.g. to 200 from default 1000.
-This parameter is in <code>postgresql.conf</code> file and this sets the maximum number of simultaneously open files allowed to each server subprocess.
+Fixed the issue by reducing **max_files_per_process** e.g. to 200 from default 1000.
+This parameter is in **postgresql.conf** file and this sets the maximum number of simultaneously open files allowed to each server subprocess.

-Usually people start to edit <code>/etc/security/limits.conf</code> file, but forget that this file only apply to the actively logged in users through the pam system.
+Usually people start to edit **/etc/security/limits.conf** file, but forget that this file only apply to the actively logged in users through the pam system.

 </details>